A stone in the sand

 buried by the dog,

-how it belongs to one –
+how it belongs only –

 who will know it exists

-in haunting torpor,
+kept in torpor, coveted

-until made smallest
+until made small by

-by time and inattention
+time and inattention

-and then the self,
+before the self,

-slipped the first prison,
+and she slipped the

-the snow had piled
+to where the snow piled

 until one day, a hunter

-saw her by her shape:
+saw her by her shape,

 the two pointed ears